ryedin/site/_reference/docker-compose-labels.md

 ## convox.agent

-The `convox.agent` label allows you to run one process of a service per instance in your cluster.
+The `convox.agent` label allows you to run one process of a service per instance in your cluster, scheduled continuously by a Lambda process.
 This common pattern is used by popular software like New Relic Infrastructure and DataDog to collect metrics from all of your cloud servers.

     labels:
       - convox.agent=true